Billy Wagner: New York Mets

 Wagner had a good first half of the season in 2007.
 He was successful in 17 out of 18 save chances, and his ERA was 1.94.
-July was his best month, when he recorded eight saves in eight chances; did not allow a run scored; and he won the D.H.L.
-"Delivery Man of the Month" Award.
+July was his best month, when he recorded eight saves in eight chances; did not allow a run scored; and he won the Delivery Man of the Month Award.
 During that month, Wagner's ERA was 0.00, he gave up two hits, and he pitched enough innings to be equivalent to a complete game pitched.
 His performance earned him a slot on the National League All-Star Team.

-The second half of Wagner's baseball season was not nearly as successful.
+Wagner's second half was not nearly as successful.
 He converted 13 out of 17 save chances, and his ERA was 3.90.
 Wagner's pitching performance declined during the final two months of the season.
-On August 30, Wagner failed to save the crucial fourth game of a four-game series between the Phillies and Mets.
-The final result was four-game sweep by the Phillies.
+On August 30, Wagner blew a save in the final game of a four-game series between the Phillies and Mets.
+The final result was a four-game sweep by the Phillies.
 This sweep turned out to be the difference in the season: the Mets finished one game behind the Phillies at the end of the regular season, completing a seven-game collapse.
 One more win against the Phillies would have allowed the Mets to win the division that year.

-Wagner had an ERA of 6.23 in August of that season, and he suffered from back spasms during September.
+Wagner had a 6.23 ERA in August, and he suffered from back spasms during September.

-On May 15, 2008, Wagner issued a tirade full of profanity against his teammates and coaches following the Mets' 1–0 loss in a game against the Washington Nationals.
-Some people have speculated that this was directed in particular toward his teammates Carlos Beltrán and Carlos Delgado about their not being available for interviews with the press following games.
-However, Wagner's pitching performance in April, May, and June was good enough to find him chosen by the All-Star Game's National League manager for his pitching staff.

-During this All-Star Game, Wagner, pitching late in the game, surrendered a game-tying double to the American league's third baseman, Evan Longoria, and then the National League lost the ballgame in 15 innings.
+On May 15, 2008, Wagner issued a tirade against his teammates and coaches following the Mets' 1–0 loss in a game against the Washington Nationals, in part directed at teammates including Carlos Beltrán and Carlos Delgado who did not conduct interviews with the press following games.
+However, Wagner pitched well enough in the beginning of the season to be selected for the All-Star Game.
+During the game, Wagner, pitching late, surrendered a game-tying double to Evan Longoria, and then the National League lost in 15 innings.